List of Twin Peaks characters: Norma Jennings

 Norma Jennings, played by Peggy Lipton, is the owner of the Double R Diner, where she employs Shelly Johnson, a good friend of hers, and organizes the town's Meals on Wheels program, which Laura Palmer used to operate.
 She is a former Miss Twin Peaks, and becomes one of the judges at the latest pageant.
-She is later joined at the Diner by her sister Annie Blackburn, a former nun.
+She is later joined at the diner by her sister Annie Blackburn, a former nun.

-She does not care for her husband Hank, a paroled criminal, and has long regretted that she did not end up with high-school sweetheart Big Ed Hurley, whom she adores and is carrying on an affair with.
+She does not care for her husband, Hank, a paroled criminal, and has long regretted that she did not end up with her high-school sweetheart Ed Hurley, whom she adores and is having an affair with.
 She finds it difficult to trust Hank, because he is a criminal and has let her down in the past, but eventually gives him a chance by letting him work in the diner.
-What she would really like to do is to divorce Hank and marry Ed, but events continually prevent this.
-When Nadine regresses into her teenage years Ed and Norma see an opportunity to get married, but Nadine's sudden recovery throws things into jeopardy.
+She wants to divorce Hank and marry Ed, but events continually prevent this.
+When Nadine regresses into her teenage years, Ed and Norma see an opportunity to marry, but Nadine's sudden recovery throws things into jeopardy.

-Norma has a bad relationship with her mother, which has presumably been a long-standing dislike, as Annie Blackburn briefly inquires about this upon coming to Twin Peaks, and doesn't argue when Norma tries to drop the subject.
-Their ties are broken for good when it turns out her mother is in fact a famous food critic who writes under a pseudonym, and ultimately gives the Double R Diner an unflattering review.
-Norma, who is appalled at her mother's lack of sympathy for what Norma has dedicated her life to, tells her she never wants to see her again.
+Norma has a bad relationship with her mother, presumably long-standing, as Annie briefly inquires about this upon coming to Twin Peaks and does not argue when Norma tries to drop the subject.
+Their ties are broken for good when it turns out her mother is a famous food critic who writes under a pseudonym and gives the Double R Diner an unflattering review.
+Appalled by her mother's lack of sympathy for what Norma has dedicated her life to, Norma tells her she never wants to see her again.